juan-instructor/comit-project-milestones/README.md

 2. **Share** with the group your progress and provide a short summary of the challenges you have had setting up your `backend` (database, endpoints, etc.) and what you did to overcome them.

-## 😎 Milestone 6 - Deadline April 15, 2025
+## 😎 Milestone 6 - Deadline December 15, 2025

-Show at least 5 screens implemented (it does not include login page)
+Show at least 5 screens implemented.

 ## 🗣️ Project Presentations